 Andy was raised in Andover after the family settled there with the Army.
 He was brought up in a normal, single-parent family, on benefits on a council estate.
 He has a young son.
 A youth worker, chef, gardener and Local councillor he went on to train as a Baptist Minister in 2013.
 He studied theology at Regents Park College, Oxford alongside reviving a dwindling 362-year-old Baptist church in Hampshire.

 Andy was elected to the newly formed Andover Town Council in 2010, aged 20.
-He has served the council in many capacities, including being Vice-Chair (deputy mayor) of the Council between 2013-14 and being the Chair of the Staffing Sub-Committee during the same period.
-He was also one of the main Councillors, along with Chairman Cllr Geoff McBride, to push for and form the Andover Youth Council.
-Andy was Co-Opted back onto Andover Town Council in January 2016 and then re-elected in 2019.
+He served the council in many capacities, including being Vice-Chair (deputy mayor) of the Council between 2013-14 and being the Chair of the Staffing Sub-Committee during the same period.
+He was also one of the main Councillors, along with Chair of Council Cllr Geoff McBride, to push for and form the Andover Youth Council.
+Andy was co-opted back onto Andover Town Council in January 2016 and then re-elected in 2019.
 Andy was the only serving councillor to be re-elected to the Council in that election.
 He served on the council until his resignation in October 2019 (https://www.andoveradvertiser.co.uk/news/17929625.councillor-andy-fitchet-resign-andover-town-council/).

 Andy is currently pioneering a new church plant on a new housing development, Picket Twenty, in Andover.
 Picket Twenty Church is an inclusive and affirming church.
 He is an authorised presbyter in the Methodist church and since September 2019 he has been the Methodist Minister in Andover, bringing together the two Methodist churches in Andover into one church and overseeing a major redevelopment of the town centre church building.

 Andy is often invited to preach across many denominations and invited to speak at conferences & events.
-He speaks on topics including justice and social justice, political engagement, Christian engagement in public life and LGBTQ inclusion.
+He speaks on topics including social justice, political engagement, Christian engagement in public life and LGBTQ inclusion.
 He is s trustee of Affirm, Baptists Together for LGBTQ+ Inclusion and a Governor of a local primary school.